 “I felt it.
-And you just confirmed it.”
-He said as Hermione’s words became agonizing confirmation that sliced at his insides.
+And you just confirmed it,” he commented as Hermione’s words became agonizing confirmation that sliced at his insides.

 He swallowed hard and his face became pained.

-“Let me see it.”
-Draco finally said after a long pause.
+“Let me see it,” Draco finally urged after a long pause.
 "I want to see what happened last night."

 Hermione looked down at the vial in her hand, her memory of it bottled for him.

 “Apparently, your mother requested to be there to see your father one last time and the court permitted it.
 I’m so sorry, Draco,” she said as the memory escaped from the vial and into the watery penseive.

 He bowed his head and dove into the memory and watched the scene play out before him.

 “Lucius Malfoy, you have been found guilty of Murder and have been sentenced to Death.
 When you are ready, step into the veil and meet your end.
 If it is deemed that you will not go willingly, you will be forced.
 You have one minute to say any last words.”